 Your supervisor will assess your performance during your research period using a rubric covering your conduct and attitude, execution, focus on result and organization, and cooperation with your fellow researchers.
-Your paper and integration paragraph will be assessed by your supervisor and second assessor(s).
+Your paper and integration paragraph will be assessed by your supervisor and second assessor.
+For students in the research master programme, the final grade is determined after the defence.